CarlosAcioli/KtorAPI/README.md

 - Delete User
 - Get User

-The technologies that is being used is:
+The technologies that is being used:
 - Ktor for developing the API
 - NoSQL MongoDB for storage the users
 - Kotlin programming language